 • a constant hope that she’ll finally understand

-And you may feel like:
+And you may tell yourself:

 • “I should be over this by now”